ACCarnall/bagpipes/docs/loading_galaxies/data_load_func.rst

 In order to fit observational data with Bagpipes we first need to load the data into Bagpipes, this is done by initialising a **Galaxy** object.
 To do this you'll need to write a **data_load_func**, which supplies the data to Bagpipes in the correct format.

-The **data_load_func** should take an ID string (usually a number) and the name of the field as arguments and return the observed spectrum and photometry.
+The **data_load_func** should take an ID string (usually a number) and the name of the filtlist as arguments and return the observed spectrum and photometry.
 The spectrum should come first and be an array with a column of wavelengths in Angstroms, a column of fluxes in erg/s/cm^2/A and a column of flux errors in the same units.
 Photometry should come second and be an array with a column of fluxes in microjanskys and a column of flux errors in the same units (if you don't have a spectrum or photometry see below).

-An example **data_load_func**, adapted from the example_3.py file in "bagpipes/examples" would be
+An example **data_load_func** would be

 .. code:: python

-	def load_uvista(ID, field):
+	def load_uvista(ID, filtlist):

 	    cat = np.loadtxt("example_UltraVISTA_data.cat")